-Participate whether you have a scientific background or not!
+Participate whether or not you have a scientific background!

 Contribute to real-life research conducted by institutions and universities from across the country